 Our last stop in Malaysia is to relax a bit before heading back home or traveling to another country in Southeast Asia.
 Langkawi is the northernmost island of Malaysia and is located near the border with Thailand.
 Anyone who has been upset during his trip by the pricey alcohol can now treat himself to a leisurely beer while staying in Langkawi as you don’t have to pay VAT.

-In Langkawi, you will find various beaches and everything a great beach holiday should offer, such as water sports or excursion.
+There is a lot of things to do in Langkawi as you will find various beaches and everything a great beach holiday should offer, such as water sports or excursion.

 Another highlight in Langkawi is a ride on the cable car, from which you have an amazing panoramic view of the island.